SQream/sqream_docs/guides/migration/orc.rst

 Migrate from ORC
 **********************

-This guide can help has instructions for migrating data from ORC files into SQream DB using :ref:`EXTERNAL TABLE<external_tables>`.
+This guide can help with migrating data from ORC files into SQream DB using :ref:`EXTERNAL TABLE<external_tables>`.

 1. Prepare the files